singh264/ECE1724-Smart-Mobility/ProblemDataset.md

 * Hospitals in North York
   * **`amenity= hospital in "North York, Ontario, Canada"`** to find all Firestations in North York.
   * [Script](./Dataset/scripts/hospitals_northyork.oql)

+ ### Traffic Data - Using `Bing Traffic` API
+ The traffic data contains the timestamp, origin latitude, origin longitude, destination latitude, destination longitude and the severity of Traffic.
+The traffic data is extracted every hour and converted into a csv file to favor simpler preprocessing and datacleaning methods for the weighted knn.
+The clustering is weighted upon the severity.